 COVID-19 uptick impacts major North American sports leagues

-LOS ANGELES, Dec 14 (Reuters) - A fresh wave of positive COVID-19 test results has hit three major North American sports leagues this week, forcing the National Hockey League (NHL) to postpone games and throwing into question whether it will send players to the upcoming Beijing Olympics.
+LOS ANGELES, Dec 14 (Reuters) - A fresh wave of positive COVID-19 tests hit three major North American sports leagues this week, forcing the National Hockey League (NHL) to postpone games and throwing into question whether it will send players to the upcoming Beijing Olympics.

 Edmonton Oilers captain Connor McDavid on Tuesday told the CBC that he wanted to compete at the Feb.
 4-20 Beijing Winter Olympics.

-Yet he described potentially having to quarantine for up to five weeks in China in the event of a positive test result as "unsettling".
+However, he described potentially having to quarantine for up to five weeks in China in the event of a positive test as "unsettling".

 "There hasn't been a ton of information come out, and then there's that three-to-five week (quarantine) thing ... it's kind of been floating around," McDavid said.